zeek/zeek/script-reference/autogenerated-package-index.rst

 :doc:`base/frameworks/broker </scripts/base/frameworks/broker/index>`

-   The Broker communication framework facilitates connecting to remote Bro instances to share state and transfer events.
+   The Broker communication framework facilitates connecting to remote Zeek instances to share state and transfer events.

 :doc:`base/frameworks/input </scripts/base/frameworks/input/index>`

-   The input framework provides a way to read previously stored data either as an event stream or into a Bro table.
+   The input framework provides a way to read previously stored data either as an event stream or into a Zeek table.

 :doc:`base/frameworks/analyzer </scripts/base/frameworks/analyzer/index>`

-   The analyzer framework allows to dynamically enable or disable Bro's protocol analyzers, as well as to manage the well-known ports which automatically activate a particular analyzer for new connections.
+   The analyzer framework allows to dynamically enable or disable Zeek's protocol analyzers, as well as to manage the well-known ports which automatically activate a particular analyzer for new connections.